uzleosharif/module-builder/README.md

 To get such a dev environment for free, it is recommended to use `cpp-modules-base` docker as provided in `dockers/cpp-modules-base/` folder.

+## possible future work

+I am thinking but not yet convinced if i need to provide `install` support.
+As I always think, simply copying/moving the artifacts around should suffice most of local dev use-cases.